 Initially, the focus of the standards review was on standards and requirements applicable to GOs and GOPs.
 However, during discussions, a question was raised to the SDT whether consideration is necessary for other requirements that affect the interaction of a Balancing Authority (BA), Transmission Operator (TOP), or Reliability Coordinator (RC) with individual BES Elements.
-For example, a requirement that states "an RC shall monitor BES Elements" may unintentionally affect the RC operator due to the revised BES definition.
-As such, the SDT took a high-level look at all standards adopted by the NERC Board of Trustees (Board) or approved by FERC to ensure this issue was not significant.
+For example, a requirement that states "an RC shall monitor BES Elements" may unintentionally affect the RC operator due to the newly revised BES definition.
+As such, the SDT decided to taketook a high-level look at all standards adopted by the NERC Board of Trustees (Board) or approved by FERC to ensure this issue wasis not significant.

-All standards that were reviewed are listed in Appendix A along with the status of the standards as of December 11, 2014.
-The fields in Appendix A include the following:
+All standards that were reviewed are listed in Appendix A along with the status of the standards as of July 2December 11, 2014.
+There are several new standards included in Appendix A that the drafting team will review and provide updates within this paper if applicability changes are needed.
+These standards include IRO 001-3, IRO 005-4, MOD 031-1, TOP 002-3, and TOP 003-2.
+The fields in Appendix A include the following:;

-- List of standards (grouped by approval status);
+- List of standards (grouped by approval status)

 - Approval status of the standards which include

-- Subject to Enforcement
+- o Subject to Enforcement

-- Subject to Future Enforcement
+- o Subject to Future Enforcement

-- Filed and Pending Regulatory Approval
+- o Filed and Pending Regulatory Approval

 - Pending Regulatory Filing

 - Designated for Retirement (2 standards MOD-024-1 and MOD-025-1 officially listed as Filed and Pending Regulatory Approval but will be superseded by MOD-025-2)

-- o In concurrent active development; and
+- In concurrent active development

-- Indication of change or additional review necessary.
+- Indication of change or additional review necessary

 The SDT also reviewed, at a high-level, any approved regional standards.
 In cases where a change is recommended to a regional standard, the SDT will notify the affected Region.
-In addition, the SDT is prepared to provide recommendations to other active NERC standard development efforts, where appropriate.
+In addition, the SDT is prepared to provide recommendations to other active NERC standard development efforts, where appropriate[sc1].